nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Below are some examples on how to use `edit_event` command:**

-* `edit_event 1 m/FumbleLog meeting`: Edits the name of event at index 1 to "FumbleLog meeting".
+* `edit_event 1 m/FumbleLog meeting`: Edits the name of event at index 1 to `FumbleLog meeting`.
-* `edit_event 1 s/1500 e/1700`: Edits the start and end time to "1500" and "1700" respectively.
+* `edit_event 1 s/1500 e/1700`: Edits the start and end time to `1500` and `1700` respectively.
 If the event initially does not have a start and end time, the respective times will be added to the event.
-* `edit_event 1 g/CS2103T ug/CS2101`: Assigns group "CS2103T" to the event and unassigns group "CS2101".
+* `edit_event 1 g/CS2103T ug/CS2101`: Assigns group `CS2103T` to the event and unassigns group `CS2101`.
-* `edit_event 1 u/Ken`: Unassigns the person "Ken" from the event.
+* `edit_event 1 u/Ken`: Unassigns the person `Ken` from the event.